Lütschental power station

 Alpine solar power system Hintisberg

 With the approval of the Hintisberg solar power system, a step has been taken towards a self-sufficient, sustainable power supply.
 This will lead to attractive electricity prices in the long term.
 The system will produce valuable electricity, especially during the day in winter, when a lot of electricity is needed in our network and it has to be purchased expensively on the market.
 With an alpine solar system, less of this expensive electricity has to be purchased.
 This promotes lower electricity prices.
 Private households will benefit from this just as much as the Jungfrau Railways.
-The next step is the building application.
+The building application was submitted at the beginning of March 2024.

 Energy portal